Estate Tax: How Will My Assets Be Taxed When I Die?

 Step-Up in Basis and Property

-Dean Barber: Homes would be another example of that.
-You buy a home, or you buy some land or some rental properties or whatever.
-Something happening right now is the Biden administration would like to eliminate that step-up in basis rule.
+Homes would be another example of that.
+You buy a home, some land, rental properties, etc. Something happening right now is the Biden administration would like to eliminate that step-up in basis rule.

 In fact, to take it to such a drastic measure that says, “If you inherit it, you’re going to be taxed on it, whether you sell it or whether you don’t sell it. “

-Now that’s like a complete 180.
+That’s like a complete 180.
 Think about the consequences if that becomes law.
-Somebody inherits farmland, and it’s immediately taxable.
-Well, that’s an illiquid asset.
+If somebody inherits farmland, it’s immediately taxable.
+That’s an illiquid asset.
 What are they going to have to do?
 They’re going to have to find money from somewhere else to pay those taxes.
 Either that or they’re going to have to offer that land out at fire-sale prices or liquidate an IRA or liquidate another asset that maybe they don’t want to liquidate just to pay the taxes on that property.

 A Sore Subject for Farmers

-Bud Kasper: You know, you’re bringing up a subject that is so sore from 20 years ago that is raising itself again.
+Bud Kasper: You’re bringing up a subject that is so sore from 20 years ago that is raising itself again.
 What I mean by this is, those farmers at that particular time saw their property value escalate unbelievably.
-And they knew that if, in fact, they had passed away and if the stepped-up cost basis wasn’t there, that many times the tax bill would be so onerous that it would wipe the inheritance out.
+They knew that if they had passed away and the stepped-up cost basis wasn’t there that the tax bill would often be so onerous that it would wipe the inheritance out.

-Dean Barber: Right, well, it would cause the person inheriting the money – It would force them to sell the land to be able to pay the tax.
+Dean Barber: Right.
+It would cause the person inheriting the money to sell the land to pay the tax.

-Bud Kasper: Right.
-And that might not even cover all the tax.
-So there were issues associated with that that needed to be addressed.
-The loss of a stepped-up cost basis, I think, would be devastating to this country.
+Bud Kasper: That might not even cover all the tax.
+There were issues associated with that that needed to be addressed.
+The loss of a stepped-up cost basis would be devastating to this country.
 I’m not in favor of it at all.

 Are We Expecting Changes Soon?